pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/DATABASE-UPGRADE-FROM-1.5-TO-1.6.md

 # Database upgrade from 1.5 to 1.6

-This guide describes how to upgrade your mongodb from 3.6 to 4.2 version.
-It is only valid if you have Pryv with version 1.5.
+This guide describes how to upgrade your MongoDB from 3.6 to 4.2 version.
+It is only valid if you have Pryv.io installed with the version 1.5.
 If you have earlier version, please upgrade it to 1.5 version first.

 ## Backup current configuration

-Connect to each of your cores and backup your latest mongodb configuration file.
+Connect to each of your cores and backup your latest MongoDB configuration file.
 It should be located in your `${PRYV_CONF_ROOT}/pryv/mongodb/conf/` folder.

 ## Backup current database